rinward23/AstroEngine/docs/module/providers_and_frames.md

 - **`EphemerisProvider` Protocol** — providers implement `positions_ecliptic(iso_utc, bodies)` to return longitude/declination maps for every requested body and `position(body, ts_utc)` to expose the canonical `BodyPosition` view.
 The protocol is intentionally narrow so detectors can rely on the same data shape whether the adapter is Swiss Ephemeris or Skyfield.
 - **Registry helpers** — `register_provider(name, provider)`, `get_provider(name="swiss")`, and `list_providers()` maintain an in-memory catalogue populated during import time. `ensure_sweph_alias()` installs a compatibility shim so downstream code can import `swisseph` even when the host packages it as `pyswisseph`.
 - **Autoregistration** — modules such as `astroengine.providers.skyfield_provider` and `astroengine.providers.swiss_provider` call `register_provider` when their dependencies load successfully.
 Implementations are encouraged to mirror this behaviour to keep the module → submodule → channel hierarchy intact.
+- **Provider metadata & entrypoints** — `ProviderMetadata` records provenance, supported frames, cache layout, and optional dependency state for each provider while `load_entry_point_providers()` scans the `astroengine.providers` entry-point group.
+Metadata can be queried with `get_provider_metadata()`/`get_provider_metadata_for_name()` so governance tooling can audit available plugins.

 ## Bundled provider plans

 Two provider designs ship in Markdown form to document expected behaviour:

 - **Skyfield provider** (`astroengine/providers/skyfield_provider.md`): details cache warming for DE440s files, cadence policies (inners ≤6h, outers ≤24h, Moon 1h), light-time handling, and deterministic logging requirements.
 The notes also specify the metrics/events providers should emit.
+The runtime module now registers `skyfield` (aliased as `skyfield_ephemeris`) when local kernels are present and records metadata via `ProviderMetadata` so optional dependency state remains observable. `tests/test_providers.py`, `tests/test_provider_registry_metadata.py`, and `tests/test_providers_module_registry.py` keep the implementation and documentation in lockstep.
 - **Swiss Ephemeris provider** (`astroengine/providers/swe_provider.md`): outlines licensing considerations, dependency checks, delta-T configuration, and parity expectations relative to Skyfield.

 The Swiss Ephemeris bridge (`astroengine/providers/swiss_provider.py`) ships today and the Skyfield provider registers itself when local JPL kernels are available.
+Both providers publish metadata (available flag, supported bodies, cache layout) even when dependencies are missing so the governance layer can report status via `list_provider_metadata()`.
 Design notes stay in Markdown form so future adapters (e.g., NASA Spice, HORIZONS) can align with the same provenance expectations before merging into the registry.

 ## Coordinate frames and cadences